The Maxwell House Haggadah — How Content Marketing Made Coffee Kosher for Passover

 In the 1920s and 30s, many grocers and Jewish consumers believed coffee beans were not kosher for Passover, causing a dip in Maxwell House sales every spring.
 The coffee company hired Joseph Jacobs Advertising to tell coffee drinkers that coffee “beans” are technically a seed and coffee was OK to enjoy during Passover.

-To get the world to Jewish customers, Maxwell House printed Passover Haggadahs and gave them out for free with each can of coffee.
+To get the word to Jewish customers, Maxwell House printed Passover Haggadahs and gave them out for free with each can of coffee.

 Recent Jewish immigrants were eager for a text to help guide their Passover seders.
 Maxwell House printed Hebrew and English translations in two columns in each booklet.
 It gave away as many books as families needed for their dinner guests.